Institute

 OneLOop

-ONELOOP is a program to evaluate the one-loop
+ONELOOP is a program to

-scalar 1-point, 2-point, 3-point and 4-point functions, for all
+3-point and 4-point functions, for all kinematical

-kinematical configurations relevant for collider-physics, and for any
+configurations relevant for collider-physics, and

-non-positive imaginary parts of the internal squared masses.
-It deals
+for any non-positive imaginary parts of the internal

-with all UV and IR divergences within dimensional regularization.
+divergences within dimensional regularization.

-Furthermore, it provides routines to evaluate these functions using
+Furthermore, it provides routines to evaluate these

-straightforward numerical integration.
+functions using straightforward numerical

 :: top ::